Ricordare Anna: Plot (excerpt)

 Viktor Looser (Mathias Gnädinger) searches of forgiveness, and revisits places joint with his emotions and mistakes from the past, but instead of constantly focusing on his daughter's Anna (Bibiana Beglau) death.
 He finally gets in touch with her life, far away from Switzerland, in Sicily, where Anna felt drawn to in the mid 1980s after completing her degree in Italian.
 The spirited student left behind her involvement in the youth rebellion of the 1980s in Zürich, and, to her father's disappointment, Anna passed up the opportunity of a career at the university...

 Title

 The Italian language title Ricordare Anna means Remember Anna.

 Production

 Produced by Dschoint Ventschr Filmproduktion AG, Schweizer Radio und Fernsehen SRF and Radiotelevisione svizzera RSI, Ricordare Anna was filmed at locations in Switzerland and Italy.
 The Swiss drama film premiered at the Solothurn Film Festival on 24 January 2005.
-On 3 February 2005 Ricordare Anna premierred at the Swiss German cinemas, on 22 February 2006 in the French speaking area of Switzerland.
+On 3 February 2005 Ricordare Anna premiered at the Swiss German cinemas, on 22 February 2006 in the French speaking area of Switzerland.